 Corangamite Catchment Management Authority is established under the Catchment and Land Protection Act 1994.
+The Act is jointly and severally administered by the Minister for Water and the Minister for Environment.

-The responsible Ministers for the period from 1 July 2022 to 4 December 2022 are the Hon Harriet Shing MP, Minister for Water and the Hon.
-Lily D'Ambrosio MP, Minister for Environment and Climate Action, and effective from 5 December 2023 to 30 June 2023 was the Hon Harriet Shing MP, Minister for Water and the Hon Ingrid Stitt MP, Minister for Environment.
+The responsible Ministers were:

+- the Hon Harriet Shing, Minister for Water from 1 July 2024 to 18 December 2024, and the Hon.
+Gayle Tierney, Minister for Water from 19 December 2024 to 30 June 2025 and - the Hon Steve Dimopoulos, Minister for Environment from 1 July 2024 to 30 June 2025.